 Colorado is home to more than 450 different avian species, many of which are found in the diverse ecosystems just east of the Rocky Mountains.
 Here, lone falcons share the sky with droves of tiny white-throated swifts, owls snooze inside hollowed trees and prairie chickens strut through vast stretches of golden shortgrass.

 With such wide-ranging terrain and varied wildlife, the area is a renowned destination for avid birders.
 The Colorado Birding Trail is a large-scale initiative that identifies prime birding areas in Colorado, both public and private, where visitors can see the state's beautiful birds.
 Grab your binoculars and follow the call of the wild with this sampling of birding trails.

 Snow Goose Trail, South of Burlington

-Water and shorebirds flock to the reservoirs, ponds and lakes bear Burlington yearly.
+Water and shorebirds flock to the reservoirs, ponds and lakes near Burlington yearly.
 During migration, you’ll see mountain plovers, sandpipers, sandhill cranes and egrets.
 Winter residents include snow and Ross’s geese and other waterfowl.
-Keep an eye out for ring-necked pheasants, bald eagles and barn, burrowing and great horned owls.
+Keep an eye out for ring-necked pheasants, bald eagles and barn swallows, plus burrowing and great horned owls.

 Spanish Peaks Trail, South of Pueblo